-You must tell your supervisor if you are providing direct care or supervising the care of one of your relatives in a Genesis location, or doing the same for anyone for whom you have power of attorney or guardianship.
+You must tell your supervisor if you are providing direct care or supervising the care of one of your relatives or doing the same for anyone for whom you have power of attorney or guardianship.
 Keep in mind that acting as a power of attorney, or guardian, and as an employee is prohibited in some states.